-Reduce tire pressure to PSI shown on tires.
+Reduce tire pressure to PSI shown in "PRODUCT SPECIFICATIONS" section of this manual.

 CHECK DECK LEVELNESS

 For best cutting results, mower housing should be properly leveled.
 See "TO LEVEL MOWER HOUSING" in the Service and Adjustments section of this manual.